nobodhi/javascript_coding_exercise/README.md

   amount: 2
 }`

-All you know is that the test has to pass.
-A naive solution is included in the code.
+All the developer is given to go on, is that the test has to pass.
+A naive solution is included in the code at [cost-sharing.js](cost-sharing.js).

 #### Solution